33 networked robots polish cookware to a mirror finish

 Everything else would have been a miracle.
 Measuring 35 x 20 m, the machine park has roughly the same dimensions as a handball field, thus being the Wuppertal company's largest-ever project.
 The plant consists of three line sections, each of which is equipped with eleven robots that cooperate sequentially.
 All robots are networked and process pots and pans in a fully automated manner.
 'Nowadays everybody talks about Industry 4.0.
 They all have matching solutions at the ready, but these don't necessarily include Industry 4.0,' Andreas Groß knows.
 'But we succeeded in creating 33 networked intelligences, each of which organises itself and is able to take autonomous decisions.'

 That's exactly what Industry 4.0 is about: decentralised intelligences that process input signals from which they deduce consequences such as tool changes whenever the workpiece, i.e. the pot or the pan, changes.
 In this case, the plant changes its setup in a fully automated way.
 It doesn't take longer than 2.5 minutes, and no worker in the hall needs to turn any screw or press any button.
 An intelligent switch recognises the provided workpiece.
 Following a plausibility check, all 33 robots change their setup autonomously one after another.
 The plant prepares itself for the new workpiece, so to say.
-The short formula might look like this: new pot, new programme.
+The short formula might look like this: new pot, new program.
 But it's not that simple, because all the workpieces that are inside the plant are further processed at the same time.
 Processing and changeover occur in parallel.
 While the plant grinds and polishes, it changes its setup nonstop (see also interview).

 Such an unshaped piece of metal – freshly from the press and completely untreated – doesn't really look like branded cookware.
 Even a layman can see that there's still a lot to do.
 However, that the part is tackled by as many as eleven robots is actually quite remarkable.
 In practice, each pot or pan passes through a complete robot line.
 The first six machines process the workpieces on the outside, while the remaining five robots work the inside.
 Before the process can even start, the robot must grip the pot properly.
 The Wuppertal company developed a combination gripper specifically designed for external machining.
 Using vacuum, this special gripper attaches itself to the bottom on the inside of the pot while at the same time extending a spreading tool.
 'Just imagine you put your right hand into the pot and spread your fingers,' Andreas Groß visualises the process.
 'This is more or less how our gripper works.'
 And Groß has every right to call it "their gripper", because the part was developed in Heinz Berger Maschinenfabrik's construction department.
 The development took almost one and a half years.